geertdaelemans/CuteCaspar/README.md

 * Communication with CasparCG through configurable ports
 * Communication with Raspberry PI through configurable ports

+Good to know:
+* Written in Qt 5.13.1
+* Only tested on Windows 10
+* Tested with Raspberry PI v2
+* Only works with old CasparCG releases (2.0.7)

 PLEASE BEWARE

 This software is currently in full development.
 No guarantees.

 Still to do/resolve:
+* Running CuteCaspar without a connection to CasparCG sometimes crashes
 * Open and closing of panels does not get noticed by MainWindow
 * Manipulating items in a playlist
 * Need to clean-up loadNextClip()